OSMLatam/OSM-Notes-Ingestion/bin/README.md

 ## Overview

-The `bin` directory contains all the executable scripts and processing components of the OSM-Notes-profile system.
+The `bin` directory contains all the executable scripts and processing components of the OSM-Notes-Ingestion system.
 This is the core operational directory where the main processing logic resides.

 ## Directory Structure